- Install the marimo operator on your CKS cluster (for cluster administrators).

 Install the marimo operator

-Note that this section is primarily for cluster administrators who need to install the marimo operator on CKS clusters.
-If the operator is already installed on your cluster, skip to Install Kubernetes marimo CLI plugin.
-To use marimo within a CKS cluster, install the marimo operator by running the following commands:-
+This section is for cluster administrators who install the marimo operator on CKS clusters.
+The operator is a cluster-wide component that manages marimo notebook deployments, so you only install it once per cluster.
+If the operator is already installed on your cluster, skip to Install the marimo CLI plugin.
+To use marimo within a CKS cluster, install the marimo operator:-

 Install the operator: